AdvancedComputationalDesign-SDU/ACD25-Portfolio-matbm01-dotcom/A4/README.md

 After deformation:

-Compute the minimum x, y, z values of the grid Translate all points so the geometry starts at the origin
+Compute the minimum x, y, z values of the grid Translate all points so the geometry starts at the origin.

 This ensures consistent positioning for downstream processes.